Connecting the Dots for Our Dog With A Raw Ancestral Diet

 Commercial dog food started in America in the 1800’s by a man named James Spratt.
 It was called “Spratt’s Patented Limited” and was made from wheat meal, veggies and meat.
 In the 1950’s Spratts became part of General Mills.
 Later, Nabisco, Quaker Oats and General foods were able to market by-products or waste, into dog food as a profitable source of income.
 Dry food was more convenient, less messy and faster to serve.
 In this day, we have become a nation of fast and convenient We don’t want to put in the work.
 Today Pet food is a multibillion-dollar industry.
 America alone grows 8 and a half million tons of feed for the pet food industry followed by Brazil at 2.5 million tons.
 That also takes into account the feed for animals used in pet food.
 But, if commercial dog food only came on the market 150 years ago, what were dogs eating before that?
 They were eating home cooked food, left overs or table scraps and raw food.
 I remember our Water Spaniel my family had when I was a child.
 We never fed it kibble.
 She ate what we ate.

 Canine lupus familiaris has been domesticated by man for many thousands of years.
-How many years ago is unknown but scientists believe at least 15,000.
+How many years ago is unknown but scientists believe it to be between 15,000 and 36,000 years.
 They have become our companions and our help mates., They assist those who are blind, deaf and in wheelchairs.
 They can help traumatized children and adults and provide comfort to victims of disasters.
 They risk their lives in search and rescue, military and police work.
 They can sense when someone is going to have a seizure or go into a diabetic coma.
 We have all experienced our dogs come and comfort us when we are not feeling well.
 Josephine always knew when someone was not well and would stay by their side.
 I noticed this before my 93-year-old Mother passed.
 My Mom did not care that much for dogs and Josephine usually gave her a wide berth.
 One weekend as my Mother visited with us, I noticed that Josephine spent a lot of time lying next to my Mother.
 She seemed fine so I didn’t think too much of it.
 Two days after my husband took her home, she was taken to emergency where she died the next day.
 I didn’t know but Josephine knew.
 There is no other animal that can do everything for us that the dog does.
 They are the most social animal on the planet and seek out our companionship.
 And they ask very little in return.
 A soft warm bed, a safe home, love, to understand their dogness, (stolen from Joel Salatin) and good food.
 They deserve the very best we can give them.

 To understand how why diet is so critical to the dog’s health, let’s take a very basic look at the anatomy of the dog’s digestive system.
 It is responsible for three things: